Connect with others who understand.

 Cluster Headaches

 As their name suggests, cluster headaches tend to occur in groups, with each attack lasting 15 minutes to three hours.
 These attacks may happen daily or even several times a day.
 Periods of frequent cluster headaches, known as cluster periods, may last from weeks to months.
+These headaches also tend to happen at the same time of the year.

-Is a Migraine Worse Than a Headache?
+Is Migraine Worse Than a Headache?

 Migraine attacks are often more serious than regular headaches because they’re a medical condition that affects the neurological pathways in the brain.
 In addition to head pain, they can cause a wide range of symptoms.
 However, levels of migraine pain can vary based on the person and the specific migraine attack.
 A member of MyMigraineTeam highlighted the various symptoms of a migraine attack.
 They shared, “Woke up early with headache, severe nausea, and abdominal and generalized body pain.”